Bay of Bengal: History

-In ancient Classical India, the Bay of Bengal was known as Kalinga Sagar (Kalinga Sea).
+In ancient Classical India, the Bay of Bengal was known as Vaṅgasāgara (Vanga Sea).
+Another name used mainly in ancient Tamil literature was Vanga Kadal (Vanga Sea or Ocean).
+It was also known as Kalinga Sagar (Kalinga Sea).

 Northern Circars occupied the western coast of the Bay of Bengal and is now considered to be India's Odisha and Andhra Pradesh state.
 Chola dynasty (9th century to 12th century) when ruled by Rajaraja Chola I and Rajendra Chola I occupied and controlled the Bay of Bengal with Chola Navy circa AD 1014, the Bay of Bengal was also called the Chola Sea or Chola Lake.

-The Kakatiya dynasty reached the western coastline of the Bay of Bengal between the Godavari and the Krishna rivers.
+The Kakatiya dynasty reached the western coastline of the Bay of Bengal between the Godavari and the Krishna River.
 Kushanas about the middle of the 1st century AD invaded northern India perhaps extending as far as the Bay of Bengal.
 Chandragupta Maurya extended the Maurya Dynasty across northern India to the Bay of Bengal.
 Hajipur was a stronghold for Portuguese Pirates.
-In the 16th century the Portuguese built trading posts in the north of the Bay of Bengal at Chittagong (Porto Grande) and Satgaon (Porto Pequeno).
+In the 16th century, the Portuguese built trading posts in the north of the Bay of Bengal at Chittagong (Porto Grande) and Satgaon (Porto Pequeno).

 The earliest sign of Muslims in the region came from the textile trade routes where one targeted the east Arabian Sea influencing migration of Arabs and Persians and another to the west causing Buddhist Bengalis to culturally mix with Islam.